gsi-ee/go4/etc/win32/README.txt

 6. COMPILATION OF GO4 FROM SOURCE

 - Download and install root (ROOT Windows binaries are enough)
-- Install and configure Cygwin
+- Install and configure CYGWIN
-- Configure VC++ as described in http://root.cern.ch/root/Procedure/
+- Install Microsoft VC++
-- Download Qt 4.x source win tar ball (there is no binary version for VC++) and compile it
+- Download Qt 4.5.x source win tar ball (there is no binary version for VC++) and compile it
 - Download go4 sources from http://go4.gsi.de web site.
 - Find and modify $GO4SYS/etc/win/go4login file to actual location of all